biancac7/Supporting-Material---240918756/README.md

 # Running the experiment notebook directly through Google Colaboratory

-1. Navigate to the this link: https://colab.research.google.com/drive/1y41M2PNC1JulzOpa3Su1bXSgK6Yt0KLG#scrollTo=50XZXOd6ULHh.
+1. Navigate to the this link: [Colab Notebook](https://colab.research.google.com/drive/1zlvc8KP8_be_1R83oWNvfeZ9GKuFfiMY#scrollTo=HU2OQfD2bjkp).
 This should open the notebook in Google Colaboratory.
 2. Select a GPU runtime if available.
 3. Run all cells.